CenterForOpenScience/OSFDocs/docs/accounts/sign_up.rst

 If the user has confirmed their account and is not signed into the OSF, but follows the email’s link again, they are brought to a page that informs them that the account has already been claimed.

+.. todo:: what if they do it right?

 Claiming an Account Via the OSF
 ^^^^^^^^^^
 **Purpose:** Claiming an account via the OSF allows a person who does not have an OSF account to identify themselves as a contributor on a project.